The Ultimate GTM Checklist: B2B SaaS Edition

 Buyer roles will vary depending on the product, industry, and vertical you’re selling to.
 Prepare your team for brainstorming various job titles that may be affected by your solution.

-Learn about each role to obtain a broad understanding of what they do, their objectives, and their pain spots.
-It’s critical to figure out who these people are, what motivates them, and their issues since they’ll be the ones to promote your product.
+Learn about each role’s function, objectives, and pain points.
+It’s critical to figure out who these people are, what motivates them, and what issues they have, since they’ll promote your product.

 market research decision makers